 Because SS&R includes all the taxes typically encountered by Joe Taxpayer, but conservatively assumes standard deductions, tax estimates should tend to miss on the high side.
 Consequently, the calculation of total assets over time should tend to miss on the low side for those who benefit by itemizing deductions.

-SS&R, utilizing 2015 Social Security information, US federal tax parameters for 2015, inputs/assumptions concerning future market performance and cost-of-living changes, along with inputs that describe a person's or couple's current financial situation, strives to project that situation out into the future.
+SS&R, utilizing 2022 Social Security and US federal tax parameters, 2020 Social Security actuarial information, inputs/assumptions concerning future market performance and cost-of-living changes, along with inputs that describe a person's or couple's current financial situation, strives to project that situation out into the future.
 The world, however, is not orderly.
 As the bumper sticker says, 'Shit happens.'
 Rules change, situations change, and it's even possible, truth-be-told, that coding errors exist that impact the outputs of SS&R. Thus, SS&R is, and should be viewed as, a well-intentioned assistant, not a source of "Gospel truth."

 *SS&R is not set-up to access the internet.
 Thus, for example, your Social Security PIA must be obtained independently and manually entered into SS&R. It should be noted, however, there is nothing to prevent a user from saving/loading an SS&R data file to/from an internet accessed storage location (e.g.,Google Drive).